armandocomellas1/awesome-books-es6/README.md

 To get the content of this project locally you need to run the following commands in your terminal.

+### Description of the project:

+- This is a collectino of what ever book you must like.
+- The purpose of this project is to show the interactivity with the UI buttons, adding and removing element.

 ### Prerequisites
 - IDE(code editor) like: **Vscode**, **Sublime**, etc.
 - [Git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/)